ipinfo/python/README.rst

-IPInfo-Python: A Python wrapper for the `IPInfo <https://ipinfo.io/>`_ API.
+The official Python library for the `IPInfo <https://ipinfo.io/>`_ API.
 ###########################################################################

-IPInfo-Python is a lightweight wrapper for the IPInfo API, which provides up-to-date IP address data.
+`ipinfo` is a lightweight wrapper for the IPInfo API, which provides up-to-date IP address data.

 .. contents::